 22. End Times (4.12)

 “End Times” is an episode that takes multiple views to really appreciate its brilliance.
 There are a handful of scenes that may not seem as necessary or important, but really they set up and foreshadow the finale perfectly.
 For example, the scene with Walt sitting by his pool spinning his gun on the table.
 (Look above) We don’t find out until after the finale just how great that scene is.
 What is not shown in the above photo where the gun is pointing is the lily of the valley plant that we see at the end of “Face Off.”
 This is incredible foreshadowing.
 “End Times” also delivers on the emotion and tension as we see fantastic scenes like Jesse almost finding out Walt was responsible for Brock being poisoned and almost shooting Walt at his own house.
-Walt has pretty gone insane and last all morals for himself.
+Walt, at this point, has pretty much gone insane and last all morals for himself.
 When rewatching episodes like this one, you really feel bad for Jesse because Walt is completely manipulating him.

 21. 4 Days Out (2.09)